programminghistorian/ph-submissions/lessons/making-a-small-rdf-database.md

 The RDF data model employs Uniform Resource Identifiers (URIs) to describe database items.
 Because (by convention) URIs start with `http://`, they look a lot like web addresses or Uniform Resource Locators (URLs).
 Sometimes the URIs in our database are in fact URLs, which is to say that they will take you somewhere if you plug them into a web browser.
 Often they are not, however--they are simply numbered, identified nodes within the database we're writing.
 We are free to create any URIs that serve our needs, as long as we use them uniformly.
 (For more detail on URIs, see the discussion in the [Linked Open Data lesson](https://programminghistorian.org/lessons/intro-to-linked-data#the-role-of-the-uniform-resource-identifier-uri).)

 All RDF documents start with a *declaration*, which is a list of abbreviations or shorthand that explains the vocabulary we use, including the URIs we will create.
 Just as we did in step 2, we're going to invent some vocabulary to describe the information we've found.
 One pleasure of RDF is that it's easy to invent your own classification scheme as you go along, and fix or reconcile it later.
-That classification scheme lives in your own "namespace," which becomes the location of the URIs you will produce.
+Your classification scheme lives in its own "namespace," which becomes the location of the URIs you will produce.
 Your first job is to declare that namespace, which will be for your use only.
 Let's call our namespace "mydb" and enter it at the top in the following format: `@prefix mydb: <http://mydb.org/>`.
 (Notice that this declaration, like everything in RDF, comes in the form of a triple.)
-You can use whatever letters you want for "mydb" and whatever address you want for "mydb.org" (the http:// does not need to refer to a real website).
+Remember that the `http://` does not need to refer to a real website; you can use whatever letters you want for "mydb" and whatever address you want for "mydb.org".

 Although you can invent your own vocabulary (what computer scientists call "schema") for everything, there are already quite a few well-made schemas in common use.
 It is good linked data practice to adopt their terms whenever you can.
 In this example, we will use three of the most popular schemas: [rdf and rdfs](https://www.w3.org/TR/rdf-schema/) and [schema](http://schema.org/).
 Eventually, you might want to dig deeper into the features of these schemas.
 For now, let's declare them and see how they can be implemented in the list we produced for step 2.